SOUMYADEP/Celebel-COE-Week-3/README.md

 # Celebel-COE-Week-3
-Weekly assignments for Celebel COE of Week-3
+Weekly assignments for Celebel COE of Week-3 (SQL);